mochoabuilds/Blunt-Coffee-index/README.md

 # CALCULATIONS

-* I estimate what the probability is of overpaying for a coffee/blunt in neighborhoods on Chicago's West and North sides.
-Then using a bit of rearrangement and the GLM function in R(programming language) I estimate the regression coefficients with the maximum likelihood function to identify the strength and direction of significant risk factors for overpayment.
-* Additionally, I compute a 95% confidence intervals for the slopes / odds ratios.
-TLDR: that means I'm 95% sure that the odds a chosen neighborhood shop is overpaying versus the city average are between ___ and ___ greater than the odds for other neighborhoods shops overpaying
+* I estimate what the probability is of overpaying for a select goods in neighborhood corner stores on Chicago's West and North sides.
+Using a bit of rearrangement and the GLM function in R(programming language) I estimate the regression coefficients with the maximum likelihood function to identify the strength and direction of significant risk factors for overpayment.
+I also compute a 95% confidence intervals for the slopes / odds ratios.
+TLDR: I'm 95% sure that the odds a location is overpaying versus the city average are between ___ and ___ greater than the odds for other locations are overpaying

 # EVALUATION OF DATA